New discharge lounge opens at BAMC to improve patient flow

 |0

-This work, New discharge lounge opens at BAMC to improve patient flow [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New discharge lounge opens at BAMC to improve patient flow, by Lori Newman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT